Defense strategies that succeed. The dedicated legal defense you deserve.

 Are You Facing a Violation of Indiana Stalking Laws

 If you were charged with stalking in Indianapolis or anywhere in the Central Indiana area, you must contact an experienced criminal charges defense attorney immediately.
 It is a serious charge that can result in severe penalties, in addition to the incursions to your personal matters by the state.
-Call Eskew Law, LLC or submit our online consultation request form.
+Call Eskew Law or submit our online consultation request form.
 We will review your case, conduct a thorough investigation, and help you determine your best course of action.